MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/simple-port-from-direct3d-9-to-11-1-part-3--viewport-and-game-loop.md

 To set up a desktop window with a Direct3D 9 viewport, we had to implement the traditional windowing framework for desktop apps.
 We had to create an HWND, set the window size, provide a window processing callback, make it visible, and so on.

 The UWP environment has a much simpler system.
-Instead of setting up a traditional window, a Windows Store game using DirectX implements [**IFrameworkView**](https://msdn.microsoft.com/library/windows/apps/hh700478).
+Instead of setting up a traditional window, a Microsoft Store game using DirectX implements [**IFrameworkView**](https://msdn.microsoft.com/library/windows/apps/hh700478).
 This interface exists for DirectX apps and games to run directly in a [**CoreWindow**](https://msdn.microsoft.com/library/windows/apps/br208225) inside the app container.

 > **Note**   Windows supplies managed pointers to resources such as the source application object and the [**CoreWindow**](https://msdn.microsoft.com/library/windows/apps/br208225).
 See [**Handle to Object Operator (^)**]https://msdn.microsoft.com/library/windows/apps/yk97tc08.aspx.